StableTechnologies/tezex-changemaker/bot/README.md

 XX Encrypted User Config Not Found!

-Please make sure you have created the `user-config.json` file with the required details as mentioned in the documentation
+Please make sure you have created the `user-config.json` and `volume-config.json` files with the required details as mentioned in the documentation

 Please enter your password to encrypt the `user-config.json`: ***** Re-enter password: *****